 - Oevre suisse d’entraide ouvrière

-To contribute to a structured and efficient principle-based humanitarian response, inter alia by providing much needed material assistance to avoid the collapse of health services and facilitate access to drinking water, as well as by providing emergency food and shelter repair assistance to some of the most vulnerable populations in government controlled and non-government controlled areas.
+To contribute to a structured and efficient principle-based humanitarian response, inter alia by providing much needed material assistance to facilitate access to safe drinking water for the population in government controlled (GCA) and non-government controlled (NGCA) areas of Eastern Ukraine.

 |Effets à moyen terme||